lcamichigan/donation-thank-you-note/README.md

 ### Before Making Thank You Notes for the First Time…

-If you’re making thank you notes for the first time, enter
+If you’re making thank you notes for the first time, enter:

 ```sh
 python init.py